-To check out the Expos page for statistics through July, click here.
-The boxes for team rankings have now been finalized, and now appear on the July stat pages of every previous NL team, including Montreal.
-However, boxes for league leaders and award winners are still blank, and numbers will be added after all NL team statistics have been finalized, and July award recipients have been picked.
+To check out the Angels statistics page for totals through July, click here.
+The boxes for league leaders, team rankings, and award totals have been left blank; these numbers will be added after all AL team statistics have been finalized, and July award winners have been picked.

 Posted in Inside SP78